aki-0517/marp-md-memo/md/marp/marp04.md

 ## Assembly Experiment Overview

 - **Data Used**: ~50% of ONT long reads (4.2 Gb)
-  - Excessive coverage can lead to increased computation time and reduced accuracy
+  - Why 50%?...Excessive coverage can lead to increased computation time and reduced accuracy
+  - Also testing other coverage levels (e.g., 25% and 75%), but 50% was most accurate

-- **Tool Characteristics**:
+- **Assembly Tool Characteristics**:
   - Canu: Powerful error correction, longer computation time
   - Flye: Strong with repetitive sequences, good memory efficiency
   - Shasta: Ultra-fast but slightly lower accuracy